lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab12.md

 Starting with your `team.h`, and `team.c` from Lab 11 (or the solution found in  `/public/labs/lab11/solution/`), edit the proogram so that it implements the list of people as a dynamic array, rather than a linked list.
+To do so, implement the following `struct`s and functions.

-### Data structures
+### Required `struct`s

-First, think about how you will need to change `Team` and `Person`.
+Think about how you will need to change `Team` and `Person`.
 You can choose exactly how you implement these, but `Team` must hold an pointer to an array that is allocated on the heap.